Itinerary: Compact Napa Valley town is an ideal destination for wine tasting, dining, and shopping on foot.

 9 am

-Lunch today will be filling, so go light for breakfast, choosing one of the Napa Valley’s two most popular baked goods, Bouchon Bakery‘s croissants or the Model Bakery’s English muffins.
+Lunch today will be filling, so consider going light for breakfast by choosing one of Napa Valley’s two most popular baked goods: Bouchon Bakery‘s croissants or the Model Bakery’s English muffins.
 Pick up the latter at the Mini Model concession at the Napa Valley Railway Inn; Bouchon Bakery is diagonally across the street.

 10:30 am